BIO

 Joslyn's feature-length studio directorial debut, Stand (Showtime/Paramount+), an Emmy®-nominated documentary, explores the extraordinary journey of activist and basketball prodigy Mahmoud Abdul-Rauf.
 The film features Steph Curry, Mahershala Ali, Ice Cube, Shaquille O'Neal, and others, and was nominated for a Sports Emmy® Award for Outstanding Feature Length Documentary.

-Joslyn's has directed and produced music and social justice projects featuring President Barack Obama, Megan Thee Stallion, Common, Nick Cannon, and Snoop Dogg.
-Her credits also include collaborations with Uninterrupted, BET, MTV, and Common's Imagine Justice, as well as the documentary Tale of the Tape, exploring the legacy of the mix tape in hip hop and featuring J. Cole, Wiz Khalifa, and Kendrick Lamar.
+Joslyn's has directed and produced music and social justice projects featuring Common, President Barack Obama, Megan Thee Stallion, Nick Cannon, and Snoop Dogg.
+Her credits include collaborations with Uninterrupted, BET, and the documentary Tale of the Tape, featuring J. Cole, and Kendrick Lamar.

 Joslyn has been invited as a guest speaker by the Academy of Motion Picture Arts and Sciences for its Gold Rising program and has served as a judge for both the Emmy® Awards and the Webby Awards.
 She is a member of Women in Film (WIF) and the Alliance of Women Directors.
 She has guest-hosted at USC's School of Cinematic Arts and, through Starz's Take The Lead initiative, curated panels amplifying underrepresented voices in entertainment.